e-mage/local-events/vllm_cli/MODIFICATION_IMPLEMENTATION.md

 - Ran existing tests to ensure a stable baseline.
 - Created placeholder files for the new VK integration (`bin/vllm_cli_vk.dart` and `lib/src/vk_api_client.dart`).

+**Phase 2 & 3 (2025-10-20):**
+- Implemented the `VkApiClient` to fetch and filter posts from a VK community wall.
+- Created unit tests for the `VkApiClient`.
+- Implemented the new CLI entrypoint (`bin/vllm_cli_vk.dart`) to handle argument parsing and orchestrate the new workflow.
+- Fixed several bugs in the test files and the `VkApiClient` related to string escaping and JSON encoding.

 ---

 ## Phased Implementation